DSCI-310/DSCI-310-Group-8/README.md

 - Tony Liang (39356993)
 - Xue Wang (50938547)
 - Anam Hira (67844266)

-## Project Title
-Using the Regression to Predict the Student Exam Performance by Study Time

 ## Project Summary
 In this project, we will explore and predict students' exam performance about Electrical DC Machines based on their study time by using linear regression (LN) and the K-nearest neighbors (K-NN) algorithm.
 This result could help students gain insight into the necessary study time for specific scores as well as help instructors better understand the performance of students.